terra-campaigns/terraSystem/srd.md

 ## Archetypes

 You are defined by an **Archetype**, which encapsulates your background, concept and role within the narrative.
-Each **Archetype** should offer an immediate grasp your identity and behaviours.
+Each **Archetype** should offer an immediate grasp of your identity and behaviours.
 It is expected you will evolve beyond these initial **Archetypes** towards unique narratives.

 - **Hero**: Embodies courage and strength, often the protagonist fighting against the odds.
 - **Mentor**: Provides guidance and wisdom, helping the hero on their journey.